apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 the bin directory of the Flume distribution.
 You need to specify the agent name, the config directory, and the config file on the command line::

-  $ bin/flume-ng agent -n agent -c conf -f conf/flume-conf.properties.template
+  $ bin/flume-ng agent -n $agent_name -c conf -f conf/flume-conf.properties.template

 Now the agent will start running source and sinks configured in the given properties file.